Pandi Raidhi

-Pandi Raidhi (14 April 1921 – 18 July 1999) was an Albanian film and theatre actor, and recipient of the People's Artist of Albania recognition.
+Pandi Raidhi (14 April 1921 – 18 July 1999) was an Albanian actor, and recipient of the People's Artist of Albania recognition.
+Raidhi was mostly known for his performance since the 50s in theater and films, as well as for his comic role of Uncle Bako in The Lady From The City and its sequel.

 Biography

 Raidhi was born on 14 April 1921 in Korçë in southern Albania.
-He started his artistic career in July 11 1920 in the variety show Dasma Korçare (Wedding of Korçë), where he conquested the public immediately.
+He started his artistic career on July 11, 1937, in the variety show Dasma Korçare (Wedding of Korçë), where he conquested the public immediately.

 Raidhi participated in the National Liberation Movement as part of the Anti-Fascist Youth organization, and afterwards, in 1948 after finishing high school he entered the National Theatre of Albania.
 In 1950 he returned to the Andon Zako Çajupi Theatre of Korçë where he would subsequently spend 40 years of acting.

 He debuted in cinematography in the movie Tana of 1958.
 Furthermore, he would interpret in another 36 roles.
 Overall Raidhi has interpreted in around 200 roles in drama, comedies, operettas and movies.

 Raidhi died in Berat on 11 July 1999.